 - Next Steps: Based on your child's year in high school, find the next steps and deadlines for your family.

 - ACT and SAT: Learn more about our ACT/SAT requirements and get information about test dates and registration.
-Please note: the University of Minnesota Twin Cities will not require an ACT or SAT score for the 2022 application.
+Please note: the University of Minnesota Twin Cities will not require an ACT or SAT score for the 2023, 2024 or 2025 applications.

 - Tips for Your Campus Visit: Planning a campus visit?
 These five tips will help you make the most of your day.